komzy/Gaze-Based-Annotation-of-Histopathology-Images-for-Training-of-Deep-Convolutional-Neural-Ne/Generate_Annotations/README.md

 1) Run 2_QuPath_to_BinaryMask.groovy in Qupath to convert annotations to binary masks.
 Ouput are binary masks and their corresponding RGB tiles.

 2) Run 3_BinaryMask_to_BoundingBox.m in MATLAB.
 The script converts white 'blobs' in binary mask image files to bounding boxes.
 Output should be a CSV containing BBox coordinates.
+**@komal:** How to convert csv to xml format currently being used?

 ## Visualize Gaze based Annotations in Qupath
 1) Open the `.svs` file in the Raw_Gaze data in Qupath.